sailesh-prasad/Online_Food_Ordering_System/README.md

 - Initialize the Git repository and connect it to GitHub for version control.

 ### **2. Frontend Development:**
-- Design and build responsive web pages using React.js or Vue.js.
+- Design and build responsive web pages using JavaScript.
 - Integrate API calls for fetching restaurant data, placing orders, and tracking deliveries.

 ### **3. Backend Development:**